ryangilbert/jenkins-terraform-bootstrap/README.md

 * `vpc_id` - VPC that Jenkins will run in.
 Example: `"vpc-123abcd"`
 * `subnet_id` - ID of a public subnet in your VPC.
 Example: `"subnet-abcd123"`
 * `ingress_cidr` - CIDR address for inbound traffic to your Jenkins instance.
 Example: `"192.168.0.0/24"`

-# Setup
-Follow these steps to create your Jenkins server from scratch.
+## Create an ec2 key pair for ssh access
+Follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html) to create an EC2 Key Pair to be able to access your EC2 instance with ssh.
+We will use this key pair later to retrieve the Jenkins admin password.

 ## Setup Terraform s3 backend
 ```bash